How “The DST Revolution” May Help Real Estate Investors Retire Happily

 What Is a DST and What Type of Properties Can It Include?

-A DST is a legal entity created as a trust under Delaware law that can hold real estate.
+A Delaware Statutory Trust (DST) is a legal entity created as a trust under Delaware law that can hold real estate.
 However, as you can see from the examples above, Delaware Statutory Trusts aren’t required to be in the state of Delaware.

-If properly structured, a DST will be classified as a grantor trust for federal income tax purposes and, as a result, the purchaser of a beneficial interest in the trust will acquire an undivided interest in the asset(s) held by the DST.
+If properly structured, a Delaware Statutory Trust (DST) will be classified as a grantor trust for federal income tax purposes and, as a result, the purchaser of a beneficial interest in the trust will acquire an undivided interest in the asset(s) held by the DST.
 Delaware Statutory Trusts are formed pursuant to private governing agreements under which a property or several properties are held, managed, administered, and/or operated for profit by a trustee for the benefit of the holders of the DST’s beneficial interests.

-What Are Some of The Potential Benefits of DST Ownership?
+What Are Some of The Potential Benefits of Delaware Statutory Trust (DST) Ownership?

 In The DST Revolution, Don Meredith states that some of the potential benefits of DST ownership include:

-- The potential for higher quality, investment-grade assets that are typically only available to
+The potential for higher quality, investment-grade assets that are typically only available to large institutions.

-- The debt is non-recourse, which means that in the event of a default, the DST investor is not
+The debt is non-recourse, which means that in the event of a default, the DST investor is not personally liable.

 How Can a DST Help Real Estate Investors Retire?